MarcialRosales/task-demo/README.md

 ### Launch our task in Spring Cloud Data Flow (Cloud Foundry)

-In the previous section, we downloaded from Github the source code of SCDF and we built it.
-This time we are going to create a project for the SCDF and another for the shell.
-We will discuss later on why this option is far more interesting than using the canned version.
+In the previous section, we run SCDF server locally.
+In this section, we are going to run it in PCF.
+Also, in the previous section, we downloaded from Github the source code of SCDF and we built it.
+This time we are going to create a project for the SCDF server and another for the shell.
+We will discuss later why this option is far more interesting than using the downloaded version.

-Step 1 - Create our *Data Flow Server* (scdf-server).
+Step 1 - Create our *Data Flow Server* (scdf-server)

 This will be a Spring Boot application like this one below:
 ```
 @SpringBootApplication